Pawelo112/Pong/README.md

 + ⏬You can either hold or click the buttons to move the paddle up or down.
 + 🏅Your goal is to block the incoming ball with the paddle and make it bounce to the other side.
 + ⏩Velocity of the ball increases after each bounce.
-+ ➖1️⃣**When the ball goes out of boud (behind your paddle) you lose a point.**
++ ➖1️⃣ **When the ball goes out of boud (behind your paddle) you lose a point.**
 + ❌If you want to exit the game just close the app window.

 ## 📁 Files description
 + **[main.py](https://github.com/Pawelo112/Pong/blob/main/main.py)** - Main file of the app.
 Here the objects for paddle, ball and screen are being created and collision is being detected.
 From the important things you can edit screen size here or change how much the ball should speed up after each bounce.

 + **[ball.py](https://github.com/Pawelo112/Pong/blob/main/ball.py)** - Here the ball object is being represented.
-Here you can change the shape or the color of the ball and add any new ball behaviour that you want.
+You can change the shape or the color of the ball and add any new ball behaviour that you want.

-+ **[scoreboard.py](https://github.com/Pawelo112/Simple-snake-game-in-Python/blob/main/scoreboard.py)** - This file contains all methods connected to the scoreboard like updating score and displaying **GAME OVER** screen.
++ **[scoreboard.py](https://github.com/Pawelo112/Pong/blob/main/scoreboard.py)** - This file contains all methods connected to the scoreboard like updating score and displaying it at the top of the screen.
+You can change the font or displayed text here.

 + **[snake.py](https://github.com/Pawelo112/Simple-snake-game-in-Python/blob/main/snake.py)** - This file collects all methods and things connected to the snake object like creating small snake at the start and adding new "segments" of it, which is used after eating one piece of food by snake.

 ## 📝 License

 Copyright © 2024 [Paweł Marcinkowski](https://github.com/Pawelo112).
-This project is [MIT](https://github.com/Pawelo112/Simple-snake-game-in-Python/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/Pawelo112/Pong/blob/main/LICENSE) licensed.